Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 What Is Collagen Peptides?

-The skin evidence is the strongest.
-A review of 11 trials found that 2.5-10g of collagen peptides daily for 8-24 weeks significantly improved skin hydration, elasticity, and wrinkle depth compared to placebo.
-The absorbed peptides appear to stimulate your skin cells to produce more collagen and hyaluronic acid on their own.
+The skin results are the strongest part of the story.
+That same review of 11 trials found 2.5-10g of collagen peptides daily for 8-24 weeks significantly improved skin hydration, elasticity, and wrinkle depth compared to placebo.
+The peptides you absorb appear to nudge your own skin cells into making more collagen and hyaluronic acid themselves.

-For joints, the data is encouraging but more mixed.
-Studies show that 10g daily for 24 weeks reduces joint pain during activity in athletes, and broader reviews confirm benefits for osteoarthritis-related pain.
+For joints, the picture is encouraging but more mixed.
+Studies show 10g daily for 24 weeks eases joint pain during activity in athletes, and broader reviews back up benefits for osteoarthritis-related pain.

-One important caveat: collagen is an incomplete protein.
-It lacks tryptophan and is low in leucine, so it cannot replace whey, casein, or a balanced plant protein for general protein needs.
-Think of it as a targeted supplement for skin and connective tissue, not a general protein source.
+Which brings us back to the caveat worth repeating: collagen is an incomplete protein.
+It lacks tryptophan and is low in leucine, so it cannot stand in for whey, casein, or a balanced plant protein when you need real protein.
+Think of it as a supplement for skin and connective tissue, not a protein source.

 Does It Work?
 The Evidence